 Let us take a look at the concept of scales within music.
 Scales are divided into modes, which can be measured mathematically.
 Let’s first briefly describe what exactly a mode is:

 A mode is defined as any arrangement of tones according to their specific names or pitches.
 For example, the C major scale consists of seven distinct notes that follow this order: C D E F G A B. The simplest way to think about modes is that they are different types of scales based on how many steps between each note there are—and also whether these steps go up or down.

 For example, if we have a scale with seven distinct notes and no other distinguishing features besides whether or not they go up or down step-wise, then there are seven modes possible.
 Why?

-Because, there are seven distinct notes that can either go up or down in pitch—in other words, they can be arranged in any of the following ways: C D E F G A B C or A B C D E F G A or E F G A B C D F or etc.
+Because, seven distinct notes can either go up or down in pitch—in other words, they can be arranged in any of the following ways: C D E F G A B C or A B C D E F G A or E F G A B C D F, etc.